-67.3 Order for Disbursement of Funds.
+67.2 Order for Disbursement of Funds.

-(a) Whenever a party seeks a court order for money to be disbursed, it must include the following:
+- (a) Whenever a party seeks a court order for money to be disbursed, it must include the following:

-- (1) the name(s) of the payee; - (2) the address(es) of the payee; - (3) the social security and/or tax ID number of the payee; and - (4) the amount of principal and interest for each payee.
+- (1) the name(s) of the payee;

-(b) The party must file a redacted version of its motion in the public record and a complete version under seal.
+- (2) the address(es) of the payee;

-67.4 Security for Costs.
+- (3) the social security and/or tax ID number of the payee; and - (4) the amount of principal and interest for each payee. - (b) The party must file a redacted version of its motion in the public record, see Fed.
+R. Civ.
+P. 5.2(a), and an unredacted version under seal.

-(a) On a party's or its own motion, the court may at any time order any party to file a bond for costs in such amount and so conditioned as the court may designate.
+67.3 Security for Costs.

-(b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it must be given in substance and form as provided by Montana law.
+- (a) On a party's or its own motion, the court may at any time order any party to file a bond for costs in such amount and so conditioned as the court may designate. - (b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it must be given in substance and form as provided by Montana law.
 The bond is deemed sufficient unless the secured party objects in writing to the sufficiency of the surety and applies to the court for a hearing.